 - The water level in the tank is too high and spills into the overflow tube

-First you want to go to the store such as Home Depot and buy a new universal flush valve.
+First you want to go to a home improvement store and buy a new universal flush valve.
 Preferably the kind that have the float connected right on the stem, NOT the big ball hanging off of the wire.

 When you get back to the house stand in front of the toilet and locate the water shut-off valve.
 This should be located down below the toilet on the wall.
 Just turn the valve off completely (Remember righty-tighty!) and flush the toilet dry.
 All the water should have left the tank, or at least the majority of it.
 If there is remaining water get it out with paper towels or a rag.
 If there seems that water is somehow accumulating, it is most likely that your valve is not shut off all the way or not working which may hurt more than help your situation.